radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-mapping/index.md

 For example, let's take an application named `'myapp'` with a container named `'frontend'`.
 This application is deployed into an environment configured with with the `'default'` namespace.
 A Kubernetes Deployment named `'frontend'` is now deployed into the namespace `'default-myapp'`.

-If you wish to override the default behavior and specify your own namespace for application resources to be generated into, you can leverage the `kubernetesNamespace` application extension.
-All application-scoped resources will be deployed into this namespace instead.
+If you wish to override the default behavior and specify your own namespace for application resources to be generated into, you can leverage the [`kubernetesNamespace` application extension]({{< ref "application-schema#kubernetesNamespace" >}}).
+All application-scoped resources will now be deployed into this namespace instead.

 ## Resource mapping